gardener/landscaper/docs/level_0/basic_concepts.md

 ## Installation

-Blueprints and Component Descriptors do not trigger any installation process.
 A Blueprints is a reusable definition of the installation process of a particular cloud environment.
 An instance of such a Blueprint with particular import data is called an Installation.
 Installations are kubernetes Custom Resources (CR) defined by Landscaper.
 An installation references the Blueprint of a Component via the corresponding Component Descriptor.
 It specifies the import data and how to handle the export data.

 An Installation is deployed to the cluster where Landscaper watches these CRs.
 If Landscaper recognizes an installation with all input data available, it starts the setup specified in the Blueprint.
 This executes the installation tasks